 How did you become interested in the concept of Social Entrepreneurship?

 I served in the Peace Corps in Azerbaijan, working in education and community development.
-I worked with a local NGO, developing a business plan for a social enterprise before I was familiar with the term "social entrepreneurship".
-From then on, I was fascinated with the area of where for-profit and nonprofit ventures meet, and its potential as a vehicle for development.
+I worked with a local NGO, developing a business plan for a social enterprise before I was familiar with the term "social entrepreneurship."
+From then on, I was fascinated with the area where for-profit and nonprofit ventures meet, and its potential as a vehicle for development.

 How has The New School contributed to your interests?